Penetration Testing Insurance

 Why is penetration testing important in cybersecurity?

-Many regulatory requirements, such as the Health Insurance Portability and Accountability Act (HIPAA), mandate regular penetration testing.
-Insurance companies might also require pen testing before writing coverage for a business.
-By identifying an organization’s security issues and cyber risk profile through a proactive approach, it can save companies thousands of dollars in fines and other costs.
+Any company that's concerned about data protection should consider hiring a penetration testing business for a cybersecurity assessment.
+By identifying an organization’s security issues and cyber risk profile through a proactive approach, regular penetration testing can save companies thousands of dollars in fines, ransomware attack payments, and other costs.

 Is penetration testing the same as ethical hacking?